Avoid Dehydration This Summer: Your Digestive Tract Will Thank You!

 2. Constipation:

-the idea is simple: water is what keeps the food moving down through your intestines.
-If the body is dehydrated, the large intestine (colon) will soak up whatever water it can from the food you consumed, making it too hard to pass, causing pain and constipation.
+The idea is simple: water keeps the food moving down through your intestines.
+If the body is dehydrated, the large intestine (colon) will soak up whatever water it can from the food you consume making it too hard to pass, causing pain and constipation.

 3. Bloating and nausea: